-Since 1939, the Steel Deck Institute has provided uniform industry standards for the engineering, design, manufacture, and field usage of steel decks.
-The SDI is concerned with cold-formed steel products, with various configurations distinctive to individual manufacturers, used to support finished roofing materials or to serve as a permanent form and/or positive reinforcement for concrete floor slabs.
+Since its founding in 1939, the Steel Deck Institute (SDI) has provided uniform industry standards for the engineering, design, manufacture, and field usage of steel floor and roof decks.
+Members of the SDI are manufacturers of steel roof and floor decks.
+The products that they manufacture are primarily used to support overlying roofing materials or to serve as a permanent form and/or positive reinforcement for concrete floor slabs.

 At present, the SDI has twenty-four deck producing members and nine associate members.
 Associate members are manufacturers of products related to the use of steel decks.
 The member companies operate certified deck manufacturing facilities located throughout the United States.
 The SDI Board of Directors holds quarterly committee meetings where marketing and technical issues related to steel deck are acted upon.